 Look, most companies (especially those big recruitment machines) love tossing aptitude tests at students.
 It’s kinda their thing.

-What you need to nail?
+What do you need to nail?
 Math stuff—speed, time, profit & loss, and yeah, probability (everyone’s least favorite cousin).
 Then there’s logical reasoning—think patterns, series, puzzles, “which way did John turn at the traffic light” kind of questions.
 Verbal ability too, so brush up on reading comprehension and don’t mix up your synonyms with your antonyms.

 If you want to prep, grab RS Aggarwal’s book (it’s basically the OG), hit up IndiaBix, scroll through PrepInsta, and try out some AMCAT sample papers.
 Oh, and don’t just cram the night before.
 Honestly, practice is everything.
 And watch the clock—if you run out of time, game over.